OlivierLD/raspberry-coffee/raspberry-io-pi4j/ADC/README.md

 ### Example
 ![Wiring](./RPi-MCP3008-Pot_bb.png)

-> ⚠️ The resistor (220 &Omega; here) on the potentiometer is important, if the Raspberry Pi's 5V is used.
+> ⚠️ If the MCP3008's Vdd and Vin use the Raspberry Pi's 5V, a resistor (220 &Omega; here) on the potentiometer is important.
+> No need for it if Vdd and Vin are connected on the Raspberry Pi's 3V3 (as on the diagram above).

 On the diagram above,
 - The `MCP3008`'s `CLK` (`#13`) is connected on the RPi's `PCM_CLK` (`BCM 18`, `#12`) - Orange wire